ypetya/skypeExtension/README.markdown

 Overview
 ========

-This is just a little hack to my Skype.
+This is just a tiny hack to my Skype.

 Requirements
 ============